Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming

 For a field $\FF$, we say that a matroid $M$ is \emph{$\FF$-representable} if every element of $M$ can be assigned a vector from $\FF^{r(M)}$ in such a way that a subset of the ground set of $M$ is independent if and only if the set of assigned vectors is linearly independent.
-In particular, an element of $M$ is a loop if and only if it is assigned the zero vector and two elements of $M$ are parallel if and only if they are assigned non-zero multiples of the same non-zero vector.
+In particular, an element of $M$ is a loop if and only if it is assigned the zero vector and two non-loop elements of $M$ are parallel if and only if they are non-zero multiples of each other.
 Such an assignment of vectors of $\FF^{r(M)}$ to the elements of $M$ is an \emph{$\FF$-representation} of $M$.
-Observe that the rank of a subset $X'$ of the ground set is the dimension of the linear hull of the vectors assigned to the elements of $X'$.
+Clearly, a matroid $M$ is $\FF$-representable if and only if it is isomorphic to the vector matroid given by its $\FF$-representation.
+Matroids representable over the $2$-element field are referred to as \emph{binary} matroids.
 We say that a matroid $M$ is \emph{$\FF$-represented} if the matroid $M$ is given by its $\FF$-representation.